philbour/weather-service-api/README.md

 # Examples

-*Authorization* header using Basic auth must be set for all requests.
+**Authorization** header using Basic auth must be set for all requests.
 Refer to table above for auth details.

+To test all endpoints use the postman collection in the *test* folder.

 ## Get all sensors
 GET localhost:8080/weatherservice/api/sensor